blue-sky-12138/winterHomework/logFile.md

+[GIN-debug]2021/02/23 09:00:48 [GetJointVideoAuthorInformation Error] Error 1146: Table 'winter_homework.targets_details' doesn't exist
-[GIN-debug]2021/01/30 09:52:53 [GetPassword stmt Error] Error 1064: You have an error in your SQL syntax; check the manual that corresponds to your MySQL server version for the right syntax to use near '%s =%s' at line 1 r beginning of object key string
+corresponds to your MySQL server version for the right syntax to use near 'v join users_information u on v.author_id = u.id where match(v.title) against ('' at line 1